andreas-schroeder/scalatron/Scalatron/Readme.txt

     * `Tutorial`        -- how to code a bot in Scala

+## For Admins

+* script `updateBots.sh` is provided that reads config in `players.cfg`, pulls code from github and creates corresponding folders for assembled bots.

 ## For Developers

 * go to https://github.com/hackthetower-london-scalatron to download the Scalatron source code